Per Avaya, the correct way to get Voicemail Pro .wav files into Chronicall is with the built-in SFTP mechanism.

 Every major Linux distribution by default comes with OpenSSH which provides the needed SFTP functionality.
 This article explains how to configure OpenSSH and Voicemail Pro so that Chronicall Recording Library can access and process the recording files.

-- Firstly, make a directory that outside sources can access.
-This folder can be anywhere!
-In our example, we made /home/xmadmin/VmProVRL and shared that folder by using chmod 777
+- Second, make a directory on the VMPRO server that outside sources can access.
+In our example, we created the following directory /home/xmadmin/VmProVRL and shared that folder by using the command chmod 777

 - Then, ensure that the server has OpenSSH